 - Don’t shake the Masking Fluid, that will cause air bubbles that will get into the applicator tip and transfer the bubbles into your Masking Fluid line.
-DANIEL SMITH Masking Fluid does not need shaking because our latex mixture does not easily separate.
-If you feel you need to mix, then gently roll your bottle once or twice across your table.
+DANIEL SMITH Masking Fluid does not need shaking because latex mixture does not easily separate

-- I like to keep my Masking Fluid upside down in a small glass when I am working with the Masking Fluid in between actually applying it.
-That way if there are any bubbles, they remain at the top (which is now the bottom since the bottle is upside down) and don’t get into the applicator needles.
+- Keep Masking Fluid upside down in a small glass when working with the Masking Fluid in between actually applying it.
+That way if there are any bubbles, they remain at the top and don’t get into the applicator needles.

 - You can also use a paint brush instead of the 5 tips that come with the Masking Fluid.
 Do not use your good brushes because all brushes will eventually get clogged up with dried Masking Fluid.
 Be sure to immediately rinse brush well with water.

-- To remove Masking Fluid, use a Rubber Cement Pick-up rather than your fingers so you don’t soil or get oil from your fingers onto your watercolor paper.
+- To remove Masking Fluid, use a Rubber Cement Pick up rather than your fingers so you don’t soil or get oil from your fingers onto your watercolour paper.